 Example 2.1 (The Haefliger trefoil knot).
-There is a smooth embedding with a surprising property that it is not smoothly isotopic to the standard embedding [Haefliger1962], but is piecewise smoothly isotopic to the standard embedding (by the Zeeman Unknotting Spheres Theorem 2.3 [Skopenkov2016c]).
-(This embedding is a generator of ) [Haefliger1962, 4.1].
+There is a smooth embedding which is not smoothly isotopic to the standard embedding [Haefliger1962], but is PS isotopic to the standard embedding (by the Zeeman Unknotting Spheres Theorem 2.3 [Skopenkov2016c] and [Skopenkov2016f, Remark 1.1]).

 Example 2.2 (The Hopf embedding of into ).
 Represent Define

 It would be interesting to obtain an explicit construction of an embedding which is not isotopic to the composition of the Hopf embedding with the standard inclusion .
-(Such an embedding is unique up to PL isotopy by classification results just below the stable range, see [Skopenkov2016e, Theorem 2.1].)
+(Such an embedding is unique up to PL isotopy by the classical classification results just below the stable range, see [Skopenkov2016e, Theorem 2.1], [Skopenkov2006, Theorem 2.13].)

 Example 2.3 (Algebraic embeddings from the theory of integrable systems).
 Some 3-manifolds appear in the theory of integrable systems together with their embeddings into (given by a system of algebraic equations) [Bolsinov&Fomenko2004, Chapter 14].
 E.g. the following system of equations corresponds to the Euler integrability case [Bolsinov&Fomenko2004, Chapter 14]: